top of page

 Check out my write up on personal bags for women and consider the challenge of packing only a personal bag for your next Norse, Ryan Air or Vueling flight, which all have added bag fees if you go larger.

-This bag is my favorite of all the personal bags I've used due its volume, accessibility and durability.
+This bag (pictured on the right in the below image) is my favorite of all the personal bags I've used due its volume, accessibility and durability.
 Note that although this works for the previous bag measurements, it can still work for the new measurements if you leave lots of squish space.
 I.e., don't fill it full to the brim.

 What We Learned During The Booking and Check-In Process